agroza/aif/README.md

 Where:
-  -help     shows this screen; all other parameters are ignored -setup    starts the setup program; all other parameters are ignored -mixer    starts the volume mixer program
+  -help     shows this screen; all other parameters are ignored -setup    starts the setup program; all other parameters are ignored -pnpsetup starts the PnP setup program; some parameters are ignored -mixer    starts the volume mixer program
   -init     initializes the audio interface to preset mode -wss      initializes the audio interface to Windows Sound System mode